-Revision 3 July 7, 2022
+Revision 6 July 7, 2022

-🛕 California Prop 65 Warning
+🔺 California Prop 65 Warning

-Engine exhaust from this product, some of its constituents, along with certain machine components contain or emit chemicals known to the State of California to cause birth defects other and or cancer reproductive harm.
+Engine exhaust from this product, some of its constituents, along with certain machine components contain or emit chemicals known to the State of California to cause and birth defects cancer or other reproductive harm.
 In addition, certain fluids contained in the machine and certain products of component wear contain or emit chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to www.P65Warnings.ca.gov.